austin-rt/weather-app-case-study/README.md

   data fetching.
 - Mobile optimization is not perfect on all devices.
 I ran out of time to thoroughly adjust for each device but didn't want to alter the code after the deadline.
+- Though it's not documented, the API only allows a three day forecast for the free tier, inclusive of the current day.
+So instead of filtering out the current day and only showing a two day forecast, I left the current day in as well.

 ## Technologies Used